-- (a) Labour costs of R&D These comprise all kinds of gross allowances made to the perpersonnel: Sonnel which is directly engaged in R&D activities (wages and salaries, overtime pay, bonus payments, contributions to pension funds and other social security payments, payroll taxes, etc.).
-For an employee who earns an annual salary of €10.000 and spends 30% of his time on R&D, you should report labour costs amounting to €3.000 (= 30% x €10.000). - (b) Capital expenditure: These comprise land acquired for R&D and the purchase or construction (including major improvements, modifications and repairs) of buildings, instruments and equipment (or any instalments paid for these purposes during 2008).
+- (a) Labour costs of R&D These comprise all kinds of gross allowances made to the perpersonnel: These comprise all kinds of gross allowances made to the personnel: and solve the pay of the solution of the personnel which is directly engaged in R&D activities (wages and salaries, overtime pay, bonus payments, contributions to pension funds and other social security payments, payroll taxes, etc.).
+For an employee who earns an annual salary of €10.000 and spends 30% of his time on R&D, you should report labour costs amounting to €3.000 (= 30% x €10.000). - (b) Capital expenditure: These comprise land acquired for R&D and the purchase or construction (including major improvements, modifications and repairs) of buildings, instruments and equipment (or any instalments paid for these purposes during 2021).
 In measuring actual capital expenditure, small tools and instruments will normally be excluded.
 If the buildings or the equipment are used for more than one activity and neither the R&D nor the non-R&D activities predominate, only the portion attributed to R&D should be reported. - (c) Other current costs: These comprise non-capital purchases of materials, supplies and equipment, books and journals, travel expenses for R&D purposes, expenses on indirect services and all other expenditure that does not fall in the two previous categories.

-On the basis of the above, please provide information on your R&D expenditures during 2008 in the following table:
+On the basis of the above, please provide information on your R&D expenditures during 2021 in the following table: